 Instability in the knee can cause movement in the knee cap.
 This condition usually occurs due to overuse, overweight, poor posture, or a past knee injury Treatment should normally include physical therapy and rehab and may depend on age as well as the underlying cause.
 In addition to strengthening exercises often cortisone injections and anti-inflammatory medication is used.
 The OSMO Patch is a great natural alternative to painful cortisone injections and anti-inflammatory medication.

-Knee pain may also be caused by arthritis.
-The most common arthritis affecting the knees is osteoarthritis, which is also referred to as “wear and tear”.
+Knee pain may also be caused by wear & tear in the knee.
 This will commonly tend to cause irritation and inflammation leading to knee bursitis or a baker’s cyst.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed wear & tear injuries such as knee bursitis or baker’s cyst simply click on the link below.

 7. Knee fractures or broken bones

-Fractures and breaks in the knee will usually cause extreme you should consult your health care professional as soon as possible if you are experiencing this type of pain.
+Fractures and breaks in the knee will usually cause extreme pain.
+You should consult your health care professional as soon as possible if you are experiencing this type of pain.